wp-plugins/live-comment-preview/readme.txt

 to add it in.

-Second, if the comment form fields do not have the proper id values (same ones as the default Wordpress theme), the comment preview will not work.
+Second, if the comment form fields do not have the proper id values (same ones as the default WordPress theme), the comment preview will not work.

 = Can I make the preview display in another location? =